LegacySDK/bindings/README.md

 Bindings for Legacy Edition!

 IDA 9.3 was used to get bindings \
-BromaIDA by SpaghettDev, then by Stazzical and then by me and my own fork :3

 Broma IDA was made by awesome people from Geode SDK, and thank you Staz/Stazzical for fixing Spaghett's bromaida

 > [!WARNING]